SpellingFrame Review: Primary Spelling Practice & Alternatives

 Remove the false date for Paulsen (2003).
 Quick feedback helps children improve, say Richards and Rodgers (2014).
 The system changes memory work into active learning, argue Nation and Gu (2012).
 Fun tasks make revision useful for children, claim Zimmerman and Schunk (2011).

-Spellingframe has transformed the way students practise spelling.
-It offers a series of activities that are designed around the statutory spellings, ensuring that the students are learning the correct spelling of words as per the curriculum.
+Spellingframe has changed the way learners practise spelling.
+It offers a series of activities that are designed around the statutory spellings, ensuring that the learners are learning the correct spelling of words as per the curriculum.

-The platform provides instant feedback, allowing students to understand their mistakes and learn from them.
-This feature of Spellingframe has made it a preferred Frame For spelling practise for many educators and students alike.
+The platform provides instant feedback, allowing learners to understand their mistakes and learn from them.
+This feature of Spellingframe has made it a preferred Frame For spelling practise for many educators and learners alike.

-adaptive learning" loading="lazy">Spellingframe is a great tool for spelling practice.
-It has changed how learners learn to spell.
-It has a simple layout and clever features.
-This makes it a top choice for schools.
-Teachers and learners use it to boost spelling skills.
+Its simple layout and clever features make it a strong choice for schools.
+Teachers and learners use it to improve spelling skills.

-The application offers a wide range of spelling exercises, from basic to advanced, and provides instant feedback to help students learn from their mistakes.
-With Spellingframe, students can practise their spelling skills anytime, anywhere, and at their own pace.
+The application offers a wide range of spelling exercises, from basic to advanced, and provides instant feedback to help learners learn from their mistakes.
+With Spellingframe, learners can practise their spelling skills anytime, anywhere, and at their own pace.

 Impact on classroom attainment is seen in improved spelling accuracy, stronger engagement and clearer progress information for teachers and parents.
 Schools find learners more engaged and save time on spelling.
 Teachers can show parents clear progress data using the system (SpellingFrame, n.d.).